homecluster-dev/homelab-autoscaler/docs/architecture/overview.md

 ## Scalability

-### Current Limitations
-- Single controller instance (no leader election for some controllers)
-- In-memory GroupStore (not persistent)
-- No horizontal scaling of gRPC server

 ### Design Considerations
 - Controller-runtime provides leader election
-- GroupStore could be replaced with persistent storage
 - gRPC server is stateless (can be horizontally scaled)

 ## Related Documentation